Development of the South Atlantic Anomaly // based on data collected by the Swarm Satellite Constellation from 2014-2020. Credit ESA:

-Low Earth Orbit (LEO) is designed to stay under the lower van Allen belt.
-Early space exploration had a high failure rate of satellites that were placed within the belt.
-Electronic equipment had a high malfunction rate from collisions with protons.
+Low Earth Orbits (LEOs) are calculated to stay under the lower van Allen belt.
+Early space exploration satellites had a high failure rate when they were placed within the belt, caused mainly by proton collisions with electronic equipment.
 As understanding of the failure process developed, electronics were better shielded from the radiation that was generated by the proton collisions.

-This envelope has one area where proton collision is unavoidable, the SAA.
+This envelope has one area where proton collision is unavoidable; the area of the SAA.
 To avoid it fully, the orbit would be too low to maintain properly.
 Anything in LEO will undergo two or three orbits daily that pass through the SAA.
 Peak orbit is the orbit that passes closest to the low point of the anomaly where the proton density and collision radiation is highest (core).

-Protons are among the heavier atomic particles, and at non-relativistic speeds, a collision with one is non-eleastic.
+Protons are among the heavier atomic particles, and at non-relativistic speeds, a collision with one is non-elastic.
 This means that a proton striking an object is deposited on the surface of the object.
-If it were elastic, it would penetrate the object, slowing the collision more slowly, extending the energy release at lower levels over a longer period of time.
-At relativistic velocity (such as a proton beam), the proton is elastic, as are all atomic particles.
+At relativistic velocity (such as a proton beam), the proton is elastic, and it would penetrate the object, slowing the collision more slowly, and extending the energy release at lower levels over a longer period of time.
 But orbital velocity is not sufficient for penetration.

 The collision is defined by four items.
 First is the relative velocity of the collision.
 Second is the electrical charge of the proton.
-Third is the molecular structure of the item colliding.
-Fourth is temperature of the item colliding.
+Third is the molecular structure of the item being collided with.
+Fourth is temperature of the item being collided with.

 In orbit, velocity doesn’t vary much, 28,000 km/h – 17,000 mph is pretty much standard.
-It is sufficient for a collision release.
+It is sufficient for a collision to result in a release of energy.
 What it hits depends on where on the object it hits.
 Head on perpendicular is a harder collision than one that glances off the side.
-What molecules is the other side of the elastic collision value.
+What molecule is the other side of the elastic collision made of?
 If it’s proton to metal, no elasticity.
 And how charged is the proton?
 The less energy transfer per unit time will create a lower level of energy release.
-The more energy transfer, the higher level of release.
+The more energy transfer, the higher the level of release.

 The vast majority of the radiation release is electromagnetic force (emf).
-This is the energy that includes static, batteries, wall sockets, radios, light, x-rays.
+This is the energy that includes static, batteries, wall sockets, radios, light, and x-rays.
 The softest transfer is static electricity.
-The station is equipped to keep the station grounded from plasma buildup.
-As the energy transfer of the collision increases, the frequency increases, radio, microwave, x-ray, to gamma at the top end.
+The station is equipped to keep it grounded, preventing a plasma buildup.
+As the energy transfer of the collision increases, the frequency increases, from radio, through microwave and x-ray, and to gamma at the top end.
 Gamma (soft) is usually produced from a hard collision of 25 MeV or more.

 Cameras and Visual FX

 Cameras are shielded to survive orbit for as long as possible.
 Nothing gets through the shielding except that which can’t be stopped.
-Gamma, ultimate elasticity.
+Gamma radiation produces the ultimate collision elasticity.

-Two types of cameras are used by NASA, those which use a Bayer sensor, and the multi sensor/prism.
+Two types of cameras are used by NASA, those which use a Bayer sensor, and those that use a multi-sensor/prism.
 With a Bayer, because the camera uses a single sensor with micro color filtration, the visual flashes are white.

 With the CCD cameras, a prism breaks the light into three spectrum images, red, green, and blue, each targeted to separate sensors.
-When the gamma strikes the red sensor, the flash is red; the green sensor, green flash; the blue sensor, blue flash.
+When the gamma radiation strikes the red sensor, the flash is red; the green sensor produces a green flash; the blue sensor, a blue flash.

 Notes of interest:

-Gamma generated in proton collision is soft gamma.
+Gamma radiation generated in proton collisions is “soft” gamma.
 It’s waveform is uniform.
 This is not the same product as hard gamma, which is generated in nuclear decay.
 Hard gamma has a signature spike in the waveform that identifies the isotope decaying.
 That spike is considerably more harmful to living tissue than the base waveform.
 This is not to say that gamma radiation of any sort is considered healthy.
 Soft gamma is just not quite as nasty.